MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

 there is a sleeping vLLM instance on the right Node and accelerator set, then it is woken and bound to the server-requesting Pod.
 Otherwise it is necessary to make a new vLLM instance (on that Node, using the already-chosen set of accelerators).
-We presume that the Kubernetes scheduler has already assured that there is no awake vLLM instance using any of those accelerators.
+The Kubernetes scheduler and kubelet have already assured that there is no other server-requesting Pod using any of those accelerators, and the behavior of this controller means that consequently there is no awake vLLM instance using any of those accelerators.
 But the controller must not bust the accelerator memory budget.
-The controller checks that on each of the new vLLM instance's accelerators: the amount of accelerator memory in use does not exceed the budget for sleeping vLLM instances; this check is done now (rather than when a vLLM instance is put to sleep) so that this budget can be temporarily exceeded while
+The controller checks that on each of the new vLLM instance's accelerators: the total amount of accelerator memory in use does not exceed the budget for sleeping vLLM instances; this check is done now (rather than when a vLLM instance is put to sleep) so that this budget can be temporarily exceeded while